NoobOfAll/HomeLab/Nextcloud/Readme.md

   dockernetwork:
     external: true
 ```
-- **dockernetwork**: This defines a custom network named `dockernetwork`.
+- dockernetwork: This defines a custom network named `dockernetwork`.
-- **external: true**: Specifies that this network is created outside of Docker Compose and should be used as-is.
+- external: true: Specifies that this network is created outside of Docker Compose and should be used as-is.

 ### Services